/SKIP_TO_CONTENT

 The Anker Prime 100W is the more refined charger.
 It runs cooler under sustained load, the build quality feels a notch above, and Anker's customer support has a longer track record.
 If you want to buy one charger and not think about it again, this is the pick.

-The UGREEN Nexode 100W gives you an extra port (four total vs three), often costs less, and delivers comparable charging speeds.
+The UGREEN Nexode 100W gives you an extra port (four total vs three), often costs less, and delivers comparable single-device charging.
 It runs slightly warmer and the plastic feels a half-step cheaper, but the functional difference is small.
-If you charge more devices simultaneously and want to save $10 to $15, the UGREEN is the practical choice.
+If you charge more devices simultaneously and want to spend less when it is on sale, the UGREEN is the practical choice.

 For a travel charger or a laptop-primary setup: Anker.
 For a desk where you charge four things at once: UGREEN.